jamesdow-klaviyo/ascent-spark/README.md

 ```

 2. The terminal will show both a local address (e.g. `http://localhost:5173`) and a network address—the numbers in the network one depend on your Wi‑Fi, so yours may look different (e.g. `http://192.168.1.5:5173`).
-2. Type the **network** address into the browser on your phone or other device.
-You’ll see the same prototype.
+3. Type the **network** address into the browser on your phone or other device.
+You can use this to share your prototype with anyone on the same network.

 ---

-## 3. Publish it to the web (so anyone with the link can view it)
+## 3. Setup GitHub Pages for external sharing.

 **One-time setup in GitHub**